trpc/trpc/examples/.experimental/next-app-router/README.md

 - [x] Implement caching
 - [ ] Implement cache invalidation on server calls
 - [ ] Implement cache invalidation on client calls
+- [ ] Get community feedback
 - [ ] Make server calls invalidate client calls and vice verse
 - [ ] Proof of concept of server actions
 - [ ] Test it heavily
-- [ ] Get community feedback
+- [ ] Finalize API

 ### Contributing

 Please join our [Discord](https://trpc.io/discord) if you want to discuss how we approach this.

-If you want to change this repo, you go to https://github.com/trpc/trpc/tree/main/examples/.experimental/next-app-router
+If you want to change this repo, you go to https://github.com/trpc/trpc/tree/main/examples/.experimental/next-app-dir

 ## Overview

 Create a tRPC client that you can use **the same way**, no matter if you are in a server components

 Examples:

 - [./src/app/ClientGreeting.tsx](./src/app/ClientGreeting.tsx)
 - [./src/app/ServerGreeting.tsx](./src/app/ServerGreeting.tsx)

 ### Setup